Cartoon Pizza

-Cartoon Pizza was an American animation studio located in Nashville, Tennessee.
-It was co-founded by Jim Jinkins and David Campbell serving as the successor to Jinkins' former company, Jumbo Pictures.
+Cartoon Pizza was an American independent animation studio located in Nashville, Tennessee.
+It was co-founded by Jim Jinkins and David Campbell, and served as the successor to Jinkins' former company, Jumbo Pictures.

-The studio had partnered with several studios to help produce their shows, including Disney and Nickelodeon in 2001, Sesame Workshop in 2006, and Cuppa Coffee Studios.
+The studio partnered with several studios to help produce their shows, including Disney and Nickelodeon in 2001, Sesame Workshop in 2006, and Cuppa Coffee Studios.
 The studio was formerly headquartered in New York City until 2011, when the company was relocated to Nashville, Tennessee.

 History

-In February 1996, Jim Jinkins' former company Jumbo Pictures was bought by The Walt Disney Company, which produced Doug's 1st Movie (1999) and integrated the studio into its subsidiary Walt Disney Television Animation.
+In February 1996, Jim Jinkins' former company Jumbo Pictures was bought by the Walt Disney Company, which produced Doug's 1st Movie (1999) and integrated the studio into its subsidiary Walt Disney Television Animation.

 In 2001, a year after Jumbo Pictures was closed by The Walt Disney Company, Jinkins and David Campbell formed Cartoon Pizza as a successor company.
-Jinkins was helming the position as president, Campbell as CEO, Jack Spillum as the president of animated productions, Ellie Copeland as the vice president of finances and operations, and Beldeen Fortunato as the vice president of administration.
+Jinkins was president, Campbell was CEO, Jack Spillum was president of animated productions, Ellie Copeland was vice president of finances and operations, and Beldeen Fortunato was vice president of administration.

 In December 2001, Cartoon Pizza agreed to a two-year nonexclusive production deal with Sesame Workshop, the creators of Sesame Street, Dragon Tales, and Sagwa, the Chinese Siamese Cat.
 Sesame Workshop agreed to house the company at their New York City office and handle international distribution.
 They would co-produce a minimum of six new kids' properties.

 The company became a co-production partner in Tiger Aspect Productions' animation division to develop a series titled Earth Kid.
-Gullane Entertainment became an equal partner in Earth Kid as the show's international distributor in April 2002 until it was acquired by HIT Entertainment in September of that year.
+Gullane Entertainment became an equal partner in Earth Kid as the show's international distributor in April 2002 until it was acquired by HIT Entertainment that September.
 Gullane and HIT also had three other projects in the works with Cartoon Pizza.

-The company operated two separate subsidiaries, Cartoon Cola, and Cartoon Candy.
+The company operated two separate subsidiaries, Cartoon Cola and Cartoon Candy.

-In 2015, the company had been dissolved after 5 years of dormancy.
+In 2015, the company was dissolved after five years of dormancy.